-- Routine inspections shall be conducted at least once every seven (7) days during active construction 28 and within 24 hours after a rainfall event greater than 0.5 inch in 24 hours by the owner or the 29 owner's representative.
-Following a rainfall inspection, the next inspection shall be conducted within 30 31 seven (7) days.
-The inspection schedule will be modified for the following conditions: - i.
-Where parts of the construction site have permanent cover, but work remains on other 32 33 parts of the site, inspections shall be reduced to once per month. - ii.
-Where construction sites have permanent cover on all exposed soil areas and no 34 construction activity is occurring anywhere on the site, monthly inspections shall be 35 performed for 12 months (except during frozen ground conditions).
-After the 12th month 36
+Routine inspections shall be conducted at least once every seven (7) days during active construction and within 24 hours after a rainfall event greater than 0.5 inch in 24 hours by the owner or the owner's representative.
+Following a rainfall inspection, the next inspection shall be conducted within seven (7) days.
+The inspection schedule will be modified for the following conditions:

+- i.
+Where parts of the construction site have permanent cover, but work remains on other parts of the site, inspections shall be reduced to once per month. - ii.
+Where construction sites have permanent cover on all exposed soil areas and no construction activity is occurring anywhere on the site, monthly inspections shall be performed for 12 months (except during frozen ground conditions).
+After the 12th month of permanent cover and no construction activity, inspections may cease until construction activity resumes or sooner if notified by the District or the LGU. - iii.
+Where frozen ground conditions have resulted in suspension of work, the inspection and maintenance schedule shall resume within 24 hours after runoff occurs at the site or upon resuming construction, whichever comes first. - iv.
+Routine inspections shall include the following: - 1.
+All areas disturbed by construction activity and areas used for storage of materials exposed to precipitation - 2.
+Discharge locations, inaccessible locations, and nearby downstream locations where inspections are practicable - 3.
+Locations where vehicles enter or exit the site for evidence of off-site sediment tracking - v.
+Records for each inspection and maintenance activity shall be kept on file with the owner and shall contain the following information:

-2 activity resumes or sooner if notified by the District or the LGU.
-3 4 5 iii.
-Where frozen ground conditions have resulted in suspension of work, the inspection and maintenance schedule shall resume within 24 hours after runoff occurs at the site or upon resuming construction, whichever comes first.
-6 iv.
-Routine inspections shall include the following: 7 8 1.
-All areas disturbed by construction activity and areas used for storage of materials exposed to precipitation 9 10 2.
-Discharge locations, inaccessible locations, and nearby downstream locations where inspections are practicable 11 12 3.
-Locations where vehicles enter or exit the site for evidence of off-site sediment tracking 13 14 v.
-Records for each inspection and maintenance activity shall be kept on file with the owner and shall contain the following information: 15 1.
-Date and time of inspection 16 2.
-Name, title, and qualifications of person(s) conducting inspection 17 18 3.
-Date, duration, and amount of all rainfall events that produce more than 0.5 inch of rain in a 24-hour period and whether any discharges occurred 19 20 4.
-Inspection findings, including corrective action recommendations and implementation dates 21 5.
-Locations of the following: 22 a.
-Sediment discharges or other pollutants from the site 23 b.
-BMPs that need to be maintained 24 25 c.
-BMPs that have failed to operate as designed or have proven inadequate for a particular location 26 d.
-Needed BMPs that did not exist at the time of inspection 27 6.
-Documented changes to the erosion and sediment control plan 28 7.
-Inspector's signature 29 30 31 The owner shall keep an inspection log with the erosion and sediment control plan for a period of three (3) years following the completion of the project and filing of the Notice of Termination (NOT).
-32 b.
-Maintenance 33 34 35 36 All maintenance conducted during construction must be recorded in writing, and these records must be kept.
+- 1. Date and time of inspection - 2.
+Name, title, and qualifications of person(s) conducting inspection - 3.
+Date, duration, and amount of all rainfall events that produce more than 0.5 inch of rain in a 24-hour period and whether any discharges occurred - 4.
+Inspection findings, including corrective action recommendations and implementation dates - 5.
+Locations of the following: - a.
+Sediment discharges or other pollutants from the site - b.
+BMPs that need to be maintained - c.
+BMPs that have failed to operate as designed or have proven inadequate for a particular location - d.
+Needed BMPs that did not exist at the time of inspection - 6.
+Documented changes to the erosion and sediment control plan - 7.
+Inspector's signature b.
+Maintenance

+The owner shall keep an inspection log with the erosion and sediment control plan for a period of three (3) years following the completion of the project and filing of the Notice of Termination (NOT).

+All maintenance conducted during construction must be recorded in writing, and these records must be kept.
 All nonfunctional BMPs must be repaired, replaced, or supplemented with functional BMPs within 24 hours after discovery or as soon as field conditions allow access, unless another period is specified below.
 Maintenance will include the following: